karanphil/MRM_characterization/README.md

 INSTALLATION AND USAGE:

 While it is not mandatory, we strongly suggest to install the scilpy library in order to have all the dependencies necessary.
-After cloning the scilpy repository, instructions for installing scilpy can be found here: https://github.com/scilus/scilpy.
+First, clone the scilpy repository (https://github.com/scilus/scilpy), and follow the instructions for installation, also available on this github page.
 The only missing package should be the cmcrameri for colormaps, which can be installed with "pip install cmcrameri".